TalhoukLab/PrOType/README.md

 ## Usage

-Most of the PrOType pipeline is run using a Sun Grid Engine by distributing batch jobs to worker nodes, thus employing a parallel computing environment.
+Most of the PrOType pipeline is run using a Sun Grid Engine by distributing batch jobs to worker nodes via `qsub`, thus employing a parallel computing environment.
 To run the full pipeline, run `make all`.
 Separate sections of the pipeline can be run by running their respective make targets.
 See `Makefile` for all target names.
 The user is encouraged to run `make` in a terminal multiplexer such as `screen` or `tmux` so that computationally expensive operations can continue to run in an embedded server and not be killed by server timeouts.

 The pipeline is broken into the following analyses: